 3. It may contain antibacterial compounds such as methylglyoxal (MGO) or it can produce antibacterial substances such as hydrogen peroxide under appropriate conditions.

 Peroxide active honey: some honeys show antibacterial activity arising from the generation of small amounts hydrogen peroxide by a naturally occurring enzyme.
-An example of peroxide active honey is leatherwood honey which is only produced in Tasmania.
+One example of peroxide-active honey is Blue Hills Leatherwood honey which is only produced in Tasmania.

-The antibacterial activity test measures the honey?s ability to prevent the growth of the test bacterium.
-The antibacterial activity of a leatherwood honey measured as 20% phenol equivalent is exactly the same as a Manuka honey whose antibacterial activity is 20% phenol equivalent even though one honey has activity due to hydrogen peroxide, the other due to MGO (Methylgloxal).
-All our honey is independently tested.
+The antibacterial activity test measures the honey's ability to prevent the growth of the test bacterium.
+The antibacterial activity of active leatherwood honey measured as 20% phenol equivalent.
+This is exactly the same as a Manuka honey whose antibacterial activity is 20% phenol equivalent.

-It is important to store this honey correctly in a cool pantry to preserve this natural activity.
+It is important to store this honey in a cool pantry to preserve this natural activity.